 The most common way to measure CES is with the simple formula: (Sum of all responses) / (number of responses).
 For example, if your 100 CES surveys generate a total sum of 550, your calculation looks like this: 550 / 100 = 5.5

 Asking questions about how easy a customer found their interaction is a great way to drill down into specific aspects of the customer experience.
 As a touchpoint metric, you’re looking at individual customer interactions so it can be used to assess individual points of the customer journey.
 It can also be used to provide context around broader metrics like NPS and CSAT.

 - Ease of service doesn’t necessarily lead to customer loyalty.

-Which Metric is Best to measure Customer Satisfaction?
+Which Metric is Best when deciding how to measure Customer Satisfaction?
+NPS, CSAT or CES?

 Net Promoter Score is by far the most popular metric being used today, because of the inherent importance of customer loyalty.
 In today’s world of social media, the importance of having customers advocating for your business has never been more important.

 Having said that, all metrics have different uses, and what is best for one business may not be good for others.
 What we mean here is that every business has point of difference.
 Some companies are competitive due to low prices, and in some cases, overall customer satisfaction may not affect their bottom line as long as people can get their products cheaply.
 Service industries on the other hand, a lot of emphasis is placed on the whole experience (think hotels or restaurants – the food might be great but if the staff are getting orders wrong, aren’t friendly or overcharge you, your overall satisfaction and loyalty is going to be low).